xavidelamo/mgci-docs/docs/source/sepal.rst

 - Upload a table in a csv format (reclassification matrix) showing how the IPCC land cover equivalent of the classes of your land cover map.
 See its structure in :ref:`reclassification matrix <reclass_table>`.
 To provide the information in this way, click on :guilabel:`yes` below the question 'Do you have a reclassification matrix table in a csv format'?.

-  After having the table in the SEPAL enviroment, click over the :guilabel:`Filename` and navigate trhough the folders and select your table.
+  After having the table in the SEPAL enviroment, click over the :guilabel:`Filename`, navigate trhough the folders, select your table and click over the :guilabel:`load` button.

   .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_search_table_and_load.PNG